odysseyindia/odyssey-tours/content/english/tim/itineraries/deccan-explorer/_index.md

       - type: excursion
         url: >-
           /destinations/india/states/telangana/cities/hyderabad/excursions/transfer-from-airport-to-hotel/
-        title: Transfer from airport to hotel
+        title: Transfer from Hyderabad's airport to your hotel
         content: >-
           Your tour starts on arrival in Hyderabad airport, where you are met by our representative and transferred to your hotel.